COMBASE/cloud-api-v3-js-client/docs/StockReceiptsKORONARetailApi.md

 <a name="getStockReceiptItems"></a>
 # **getStockReceiptItems**
-> ResultListStockReceiptItem getStockReceiptItems(accountId, stockReceiptIdOrNumber, opts)
+> ResultListStockReceiptItem getStockReceiptItems(koronaAccountId, stockReceiptIdOrNumber, opts)

 lists all stock-receipt items